Korean Embassy Dubai: Location, Hours & Appointment Guide

 - There is NO Korean consulate in Dubai — Abu Dhabi is the only option

 Getting to the Embassy from Dubai takes approximately 1 hour and 30 minutes by car via the E11 highway.
 If you prefer public transport, you can take an intercity bus from Dubai to Abu Dhabi Central Bus Station and then a taxi to the embassy, though this route takes closer to 2 to 2.5 hours each way.
-For Dubai residents who want to avoid the trip entirely, OraVisa offers a full on-your-behalf submission service — we handle the drive, the queue, and the paperwork so you do not have to.
+For Dubai residents who want to avoid the trip entirely, OraVisa prepares your file and coordinates the postal lodgement to the Embassy, so many Dubai residents avoid the trip — we are a visa service assistant, not an embassy-authorised agent.

 Working Hours, Appointment Booking & Holiday Schedule